Happy New Year 2021

 Usually pigment cells in the upper part of the skin are involved (epidermis).
 Occasionally, however, pigment cells in the deeper part of the skin, around the hair follicles (roots of the hair), may be involved, in which case emerging hairs appear white.

 Spontaneous repigmentation is seen in 20% of patients with Vitiligo.
 In the rest, the condition is gradually progressive.
 However, with treatment, up to 80% can expect some improvement in their condition.
 Treatment involves the stimulation of pigment cells around the hair follicles and their movement upwards into the epidermis.
 It can take up to three months before the effects of treatment is appreciated.
-The success of treatment is measured by the appearance of small pigmented spots around hair follicles within the white patch.
+The success of treatment is measured by the appearance of small pigmented spots around hair follicles within the white patch (see pic below).
 These spots gradually enlarge and join up until the patch becomes completely covered.
 It stands to reason that parts of the body not populated by hair follicles are difficult to treat eg. the lips, palms and soles, and the tips of the fingers.

 How is Vitiligo treated?